ajibadeboluwatife/semantic-search-site/README.md

-# Manuel Semantic Search Site
+# bolu Semantic Search Site

 A tiny website with a centered search bar that performs **semantic search** over your products.
 Runs locally on macOS using **Docker**: a **FastAPI** backend + **Qdrant** vector database + a minimal HTML UI.